-In FY18, IFAW's DISRUPT workshops reached more than 600 customs agents, front-line border quards, animal guarantine officers, port inspectors, environmental police and wildlife law enforcement personnel from Kenya, Tanzania, Uganda, Malawi, Morocco, Jordan, Oman, Irag and China.
+In FY18, IFAW's DISRUPT workshops reached more than 600 customs agents, front-line border quards, animal guarantine officers, port inspectors, environmental police and wildlife law enforcement personnel from Kenya, Tanzania, Uganda, Malawi, Morocco, Jordan, Oman, Irag, and China.
 Our trainings increase the skills and knowledge of wildlife law enforcement, police and customs agents, while at the same time building the kinds of crossborder cooperation and cordial working relationships that enhance the effectiveness of law enforcement in combating international wildlife crimes.
-IFAW customises every workshop to ensure that it delivers the most relevant and necessary knowledge and skills to each particular audience.
-Trainers and subject-area experts teach a wide range of practical skills, from species identification, risk mitigation and the care, handling and transport of commonly trafficked species to applying the latest international trade laws and regulations and spotting ever-changing smuggling techniques and fraudulent CITES permits.
+IFAW customizes every workshop to ensure that it delivers the most relevant and necessary knowledge and skills to each particular audience.
+Trainers and subject-area experts teach a wide range of practical skills, from species identification, risk mitigation, and the care, handling, and transport of commonly trafficked species to applying the latest international trade laws and regulations and spotting ever-changing smuggling techniques and fraudulent CITES permits.
 Since we delivered our first DISRUPT workshop in 2006, more than 40 nations have invited IFAW to train their personnel.
-In addition, we have collaborated with international bodies such as the United Nations Office on Drugs and Crime (UNODC), Royal Society for the Conservation of Nature (RSCN), Environment Canada, Lusaka Agreement Task Force (LATF) and INTERPOL to make our workshops as effective as possible. delivered in 2018.
-5.749+: number of participants in disrupt workshops since ifaw began them in 2006.
+In addition, we have collaborated with international bodies such as the United Nations Office on Drugs and Crime (UNODC), Royal Society for the Conservation of Nature (RSCN), Environment Canada, Lusaka Agreement Task Force (LATF), and INTERPOL to make our workshops as effective as possible.

+number of

+participants in

+them in 2006.

+disrupt workshops

+since ifaw began

 number of law

 personnel who

 attended one of

 15 workshops ifaw

-enforcement

-621:
+delivered in 2018.

-▲ Participants of a DISRUPT workshop in Riyadh, Saudi Arabia.
+enforcement ▲ Participants of a DISRUPT workshop in Riyadh, Saudi Arabia.